 The installation position of the automobile transmission system:

 - Deceleration and torque increase: The power output by the engine has the characteristics of high speed and low torque, which cannot meet the basic needs of car driving.
 Through the main reducer of the transmission system, the purpose of deceleration and torque increase can be achieved, which is transmitted to the driving wheels.
-The power of the engine is lower than the power output by the engine, and the torque is larger.
+The lower torque of the engine is converted to higher torque of the drivetrain.

 - Variable speed and torque: The optimal working speed range of the engine is very small, but the speed of the car and the resistance that needs to be overcome vary in a wide range.
-Through the transmission of the transmission system, the working range of the engine can be changed little.
-Under the circumstances, it meets the needs of large changes in the driving speed of the car and overcoming various driving resistance.
+Through the transmission system, the working range of the engine can be expanded, thereby meeting the demands for large changes in the driving speed of the car and overcoming various driving circumstances and resistance.

 - Reversing: The engine cannot be reversed, but in addition to forwarding, the car needs to reverse.
 If the reverse gear is set in the transmission, the car can reverse.

-- Interrupt the power transmission of the transmission system when necessary: When starting the engine, shifting gears, stopping for a short time during driving (such as waiting for a traffic light), or car sliding at low speed, it is necessary to interrupt the power transmission of the transmission system and use the transmission.
+- Interrupt the power transmission of the transmission system when necessary: When starting the engine, shifting gears, stopping for a short time during driving (such as waiting for a traffic light), or car sliding at low speed, it is necessary to interrupt the power transmission of the transmission system.
 The neutral gear can interrupt the power transmission.

 - Differential function: In the case of car steering, etc., the two driving wheels need to be able to rotate at different speeds, and the differential function can be realized through the differential in the drive axle.